quandl/quandl-python/FOR_DEVELOPERS.md

 ### Datatable

-Much like databases and datasets you can retrieve datatable metadata via its quandl code
+Much like databases and datasets you can retrieve datatable metadata via its Quandl code:

 ```python
 dt = quandl.Datatable('ZACKS/FC')